Optim

 Optional user-tunable parameters

-• early_stop (optional, default = true): If true, the fixpoint algorithm stops early when the initial set is fully contained in the controllable set.
+• early_stop (optional, default = false): If true, the fixpoint algorithm stops early when the initial set is fully contained in the controllable set.
 If false, it computes the entire maximal controllable set.

 • sparse_input (optional, default = false): If true, uses a sparse representation of the transition table, reducing memory usage when the number of inputs is large but only few are admissible per state (e.g., in determinized abstractions, with new_input = (input, target)).